CERT-Polska/n6/docs/src/install_and_conf/opt/optional_agreements/index.md

 ## Opening remarks

-**Optional agreements** is a set of configurable entries in *n6 Admin Panel* which allows users of *n6 Portal* (being a part of a particular *n6* instance) to agree to additional terms provided by the instance's admin.
-The set of those terms is empty by default, but can be easily populated in *n6 Admin Panel* via the *Agreements* tab.
-This guide provides all the necessary information to set up these agreements.
+_Organization Agreements_ is a set of _additional optional terms_ provided by the administrators of a particular _n6_ instance.
+They are configurable via _n6 Admin Panel_.
+Users of _n6 Portal_ can select the terms they want to agree to on behalf of their organizations.
+This guide provides all necessary information about the feature (in particular, how to set it up).

 ## This guide's contents